 Bangalore Floods – Monday Morning

-Everywhere in the world we are witnessing water based calamities or natural disasters, floods, disruptions.
+Everywhere in the world, we are witnessing water based calamities or natural disasters, floods, disruptions.
 Is this a phenomenon that is there to stay?
-Is this one-off years when water is in bad mood?
+Are these one-off years when water is in bad mood?

 Thanks to technology, I did not really waste my Monday Morning and used it to watch a film that was long pending.